konsumer/tvparty/README.md

 *  `GET /shows` - get a list of all available shows
 *  `GET /subscriptions` - get a list of current TV subscriptions
 *  `POST /subscriptions` - set a list of current TV subscriptions, using JSON

+I made a simple admin at `http://localhost:{SERVER_PORT}/` that you can use to modify your subscriptions.